 The starter consists of an electric motor that powers a starter drive (a special pinion gear designed to engage with the ring gear of the flywheel or torque converter).
 Many of today’s starters also use a gear reduction to increase the torque output of the starter.
 The starter is usually mounted to the rear of the engine or the front of the transmission housing.

 The starter cranks the engine when the ignition switch is turned to the start position.
 The starter drive uses an overrunning clutch that freewheels if the engine starts while the starter is still engaged, reducing the likelihood of damage to the starter drive and ring gear.

 To ensure good starter performance, check your vehicle’s battery cables at every oil change.
 The cables should be tight and free from corrosion.
 Corroded or loose connections can cause slow cranking, arcing at cable connections, and other electrical system problems.
-Each spring, prior to travel season, it’s wise to have your vehicle’s starter tested as part of a comprehensive starting, charging and battery test.
+Each spring, prior to travel season, it’s wise to have your vehicle’s starter tested as part of a comprehensive starting, charging, and battery test.
 This test will determine whether your vehicle’s starter is drawing its normal amount of current.
 Excessive current draw usually means a worn starter and results in hard starting.
-Take your vehicle to D & R Intensive Car Care and Lube Center so a professional service technician to get to the heart of your vehicle’s starting system problem.
+Take your vehicle to D & R Car Care so a professional service technician can get to the heart of your vehicle’s starting system problem.

 The voltage regulator is an electronic device that regulates alternator output according to the battery’s state of charge and accessory loads.
 Today’s compact electronic voltage regulators may be housed inside the alternator or the voltage regulator function may be handled by the vehicle’s powertrain control module (PCM).